NebTR/Better-Discord-Themes-by-WildKillBill/Themes/Glazed Glass/ReadMe.md

 Tinted glass by WildKillBill
-A simple theme made for a calming background on discord
+A simple theme made with a car for a calming background on discord
 <hv>

 Current version: v1.0.1 (5/05/2023)